KatieB5/sql-murder-mystery/README.md

 ## Credits

-Thank you all those involved in creating this fun educational resource!
+Thank you all those involved in creating this fun educational resource:

 The SQL Murder Mystery was created by Joon Park and Cathy He while they were Knight Lab fellows.
-See the GitHub repository for more information.
+See the GitHub repository [here](https://github.com/NUKnightLab/sql-mysteries) for more information.

 Adapted and produced for the web by Joe Germuska.